sticilface/ESPmanager/README.md

 6) Reboot the ESP.. it will copy the required files to a SPIFFS folder called espman <br>
 7) Now visit http://X.X.X.X/espman and it should work... <br>

-There is ONE bug i've not fixed, not sure if it is ESP or JS related.
-The first time you open the page, when it must download everything, it seems to bork and fail.
-If you hit refresh it then works fine.. this only happens on an empty cache.
-If someone knows how to fix this... i suspect it is the browser putting out too many file requests... but im not sure...

 Feedback welcome...